-If you are stronger, leaner, more athletic, and looking much better then why does the scale matter so much?
+If you are stronger, leaner, more athletic, and looking much better, why does the number on the scale matter so much?

-If you gained 10lbs of muscle (not easy) and lost 10lbs of fat over a period of time then the number on the scale will remain the same.
+If you gained 10lbs of muscle (not easy) and lost 10lbs of fat over a period of time, the number on the scale will remain the same.